 What Do Peptides Do?
 A Plain-English UK Guide

 Peptides are all over your feed — skincare, weight loss, gym recovery, Jennifer Aniston.
-But almost nobody explains, in normal words, what do peptides do in the body.
+But almost nobody explains, in normal words, what do peptides do in the body or where on earth you should actually start.
 Let’s fix that.

 The 20-second version

-• They work as messengers.
-They tell your cells to do things: build collagen, manage blood sugar, curb appetite, repair tissue.
+- They work as biological instructions.
+They tell your cells to do things: build collagen, manage blood sugar, quieten appetite, or repair tissue.

-• “Peptide” is a huge umbrella.
-A collagen powder, an Ozempic pen and a gym-bro injectable are all “peptides” — but they are worlds apart in evidence and safety.
+- “Peptide” is a huge umbrella.
+A collagen powder, an Ozempic pen, and a gym-bro injectable are all “peptides” — but they are worlds apart in evidence, legality, and safety.

 What are peptides, in plain English?